marksteele/drop-bucket/README.md

 It doesn't keep your files in sync, it's up to you to upload files.

-It's not a collaboration tool, doesn't do any versioning.
+It's not a collaboration tool, it doesn't do any versioning.

 ## Pricing scenario

 This scenario assumes the US-EAST-1 AWS region.

+You have 50 users who each need to store 100 files each, totalling 1 GB per user.

 ### S3

-You have 50 users who each need to store 100 files each, totalling 1 GB per user.

 The storage costs on that are $0.023 per GB * 50 GB: 1.15$ USD per month.